Robeco, The Investments Engineers

 Policies

-• Robeco Corporate Hybrid Bonds is an actively managed fund that invests in global corporate hybrids bonds issued by nonfinancials.
+Robeco Corporate Hybrid Bonds is an actively managed fund that invests in global corporate hybrids bonds issued by nonfinancials.
 The selection of these bonds is based on fundamental analysis.
 The fund's objective is to provide long-term capital growth.
-The fund promotes E&S (i.e. Environmental and Social) characteristics within the meaning of Article 8 of the European Sustainable Finance Disclosure Regulation, integrates sustainability risks in the investment process and applies Robeco’s Good Governance policy.
-The fund applies sustainability indicators, including but not limited to, normative, activity-based and region-based exclusions.
 Corporate hybrids are deeply subordinated bonds with equity-like features.
 The bonds are mainly issued by investment grade issuers.
 The fund selects the best-in-class hybrid bonds, with the best risk-return characteristics.
-The majority of bonds selected will be components of the benchmark, but bonds outside the benchmark may be selected too.
-The fund can deviate substantially from the weightings of the benchmark.
-The fund aims to outperform the benchmark over the long run, while still controlling relative risk through the application of limits (on currencies and issuers) to the extent of the deviation from the benchmark.
-This will consequently limit the deviation of the performance relative to the benchmark.
-The Benchmark is a broad market-weighted index that is not consistent with the ESG characteristics promoted by the fund.
+The fund promotes E&S (i.e. Environmental and Social) characteristics within the meaning of Article 8 of the European Sustainable Finance Disclosure Regulation, integrates sustainability risks in the investment process and applies Robeco’s Good Governance policy.
+The fund applies sustainability indicators, including but not limited to, normative, activity-based and region-based exclusions.
+The Sub-fund is actively managed and uses the Benchmark for asset allocation purposes.
+However, although securities may be components of the Benchmark, securities outside the Benchmark may be selected too.
+The Sub-fund can deviate substantially from the weightings of the Benchmark.
+The Management Company has discretion over the composition of the portfolio subject to the investment objectives.
+The Sub-fund aims to outperform the Benchmark over the long run, whilst still controlling relative risk through the applications of limits (on currencies and issuers) to the extent of deviation from the Benchmark.
+This will consequently limit the deviation of the performance relative to the Benchmark.
+The Benchmark is a broad market weighted index that is not consistent with the environmental, social and governance characteristics promoted by the Sub-fund.

 Sustainability profile